armankhan8150/elastic-search/README.md

 ---

 ## 🪪 License
-You can freely use and modify this project under the MIT License.
+You can freely use and modify this script under the MIT License.